Things to Do in Cork with Kids: 2-Day Family Guide

 As mentioned, we had our own rental car in Cork with our own car seats, which made it very easy to get around.
 If you don’t have car seats, a Welcome Pickups private transfer will enable you to get to your Cork accommodation safely.

-Once you get to central Cork, you can very easily get around without needing your car.
+Once you’re in central Cork, you can get around easily without a car.

 image of kids running on bridge to Blarney Castle with text overlay of Cork Ireland with kids